Amber Heard

 Amber Laura Heard (born April 22, 1986) is an American actress.
 She had her first leading role in the horror film All the Boys Love Mandy Lane (2006), and went on to star in films such as The Ward (2010), Drive Angry (2011), and London Fields (2018).

 She has also had supporting roles in films including Pineapple Express (2008), Never Back Down (2008), The Joneses (2009), The Rum Diary (2011), Paranoia (2013), Machete Kills (2013), 3 Days to Kill (2014), Magic Mike XXL (2015), and The Danish Girl (2015).
 From 2017 to 2023, Heard played Mera in the DC Extended Universe, including the films Justice League (2017), Aquaman (2018), and Aquaman and the Lost Kingdom (2023).
 She has also acted in television series such as The CW's teen drama Hidden Palms (2007) and the Paramount+ fantasy series The Stand (2020–2021).

 In 2016, Heard became a volunteer with the American Civil Liberties Union (ACLU) in the capacity of an ACLU Artist Ambassador, a role reserved for individuals who advocate for civil rights and civil liberties.
 Heard also served as a Human Rights Ambassador for the Office of the United Nations High Commissioner for Human Rights.

-Heard was married to actor Johnny Depp from 2015 to 2016.
+Heard was married to actor Johnny Depp from 2015 to 2017.
 Afterward, the pair accused each other of domestic abuse and engaged in two lengthy and high-profile defamation cases, the English Depp v.
 NGN trial where the court ruled that Depp engaged in domestic abuse against Heard, and the widely publicized American Depp v.
 Heard trial, where she was found liable for defaming Depp.

 Early life

 Amber Laura Heard was born on April 22, 1986, in Austin, Texas, the middle child of three daughters of internet researcher Patricia Paige (née Parsons; 1956–2020) and construction company owner David Clinton Heard (born 1950).
 The family lived outside Austin.
 Heard's father trained horses in his free time, and she grew up riding horses, hunting, and fishing with him.
 She also participated in beauty pageants, although as an adult she has said that she could no longer "support the objectification".
 Raised Catholic, Heard began identifying as an atheist at the age of sixteen after her best friend died in a car crash.
+Heard has cited the works of Ayn Rand as influential to her views, having read all of Rand's books after her friend's death.
 The following year, no longer comfortable in "conservative, God-fearin' Texas", Heard dropped out of her Catholic high school to pursue an acting career in Los Angeles.
 She eventually earned a diploma through a home-study course.